ohlookitshazy/itsprogramming/src/pages/JavaScript/2020-04-26-while-loops-and-timers.markdown

 }, 1000);
 ```

-So what's happening here:

-* We took the same two functions from before
+So what's happening here, we took the same two functions from before:
-  * "outputToDiv()" just targets the element by id and changes its content to whatever it receives.
+* `outputToDiv()` just targets the element by id and changes its content to whatever it receives.
-  * "generateRandomNumbers()" creates an array and a counter, then runs a loop of generating a number from 0-9 and returns the resulting collection.
+* `generateRandomNumbers()` creates an array and a counter, then runs a loop of generating a number from 0-9 and returns the resulting collection.

-* Then created a variable, which holds a weird looking function definition that calls the "outputToDiv()" function, within that call it also calls the "generateRandomNumbers()" function to just create some content to add to the element.
+Then created a variable, which holds a weird looking function definition that calls the `outputToDiv()` function, within that call it also calls the `generateRandomNumbers()` function to just create some content to add to the element.

-* Then a number "1000", this is an argument for the ".setInterval()" function, which defines how frequently to execute the weird looking function definition in milliseconds.
+Then a number "1000", this is an argument for the `setInterval()` function, which defines how frequently to execute the weird looking function definition in milliseconds.
 In our case - every second.

 Okay, this might be a lot, but not too much, we're just connecting function calls and passing arguments through them, even timing them.